You’ve put a lot of time into creating your online course. You’ve wrote the scripts, shot the video, handled the editing, and you’re ready to publish.

 If volume and exposure is your primary goal, it makes the most sense to get your course on as many different websites as possible.
 The more people taking your courses and seeing your name, your brand, and what you have to offer, the more who will eventually go on to become long-term loyal customers.
 I have gone on to sell hundreds and even thousands of dollars worth of services to students who originally discovered me on Udemy.

 This strategy also leads to more people sharing your message and exposing their circle to your work.
+However, one downside is there is also a lot more support needed – answering student questions, responding to feedback, and staying compliant with the platforms’ rules.

 However, if you’re good at marketing and you have a sizeable audience already, self-hosting may be the route to go.
 If you can sell the value of your course, you’ll likely make much more per customer selling it on your own website.
 Not to mention, you have far more control over your students, making it easier to promote later down the line.